denlp/deploy_webserver/README.md

 - Module is possible to run in a region where there is more than one AZ (as at least two AZ are desired for the load balancer)
 - Currently it is not possible to provision nginx web server (to be tested to find a root cause)

-# Other design details

-- The end users can access the web server only through the load balancer by provided URL
-- The data on the web server are encrepted (each instance contains two encrepted devices: one for root and the other for all log storage)

-# Security groups

-# Web server launch template

 # How to run